dtreffenstaedt/cosmic_shower/README.md

 There are two executables generated, one is `cosmic_shower`, which is the simulation itself.

-The other is `atmospheric_layers` which calculates the optimal atmosphere layer thickness.
+The other is `atmosphere_layers` which calculates the optimal atmosphere layer thickness.

 ### cosmic_shower